Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

         * backups use IPS, shouldnt run while application handling high traffic
         * root EBS volume for EC2 instance terminated by defualt (can disable)
     * **EFS**:
-        * network filesystem that can be attached to 100s of EC2 isntances
+        * network filesystem that can be attached to 100s of EC2 instances
         * not bound to AZ level
         * share files
         * only for Linux instances (POSIX)